UI-Manufaktur/uim-cake/source/uim/cake/https/README.md

     /**
      * Define the HTTP middleware layers for an application.
      *
-     * @param uim.cake.Http\MiddlewareQueue $middlewareQueue The middleware queue to set in your App Class
+     * @param uim.cake.http.MiddlewareQueue $middlewareQueue The middleware queue to set in your App Class
-     * @return uim.cake.Http\MiddlewareQueue
+     * @return uim.cake.http.MiddlewareQueue
      */
     function middleware(MiddlewareQueue $middlewareQueue): MiddlewareQueue
     {